-An increase is likely in the proportion of the most intense tropical cyclones, those with stronger winds and heavier rainfall such as Yasi, while the total number of tropical cyclones will likely decrease.
+Australia is projected to experience fewer tropical cyclones, but a greater proportion will be of high intensity and destructive potential (CSIRO and BoM 2022).
 A greater proportion of tropical cyclones may reach further south along Australia's east and west coastlines (CSIRO and BoM 2015).